 After the fight, Shia adds a tally mark on Denna’s back – another day as a mind control slave.
 Exhausted, they fall asleep.

-The handlers then come in the room to clean it up and to remove the frames from the wall, leaving it in the same state it was the morning before.
+The handlers then come into the room to clean it up and to remove the frames from the wall, leaving it in the same state it was the morning before.
 The couple then wakes up in the same way they did before, with the same bruises and scars.
 They start another day in the never-ending, mind-numbing loop that is the life of a mind-controlled slave.

 Fjögur Píanó is a cryptic and strange video that has been described as a “dream sequence without a narrative” by some critics.
 However, by decoding some of the video’s symbolism, we discover that there is a story being told, one that is told in a very figurative fashion.
 The “official” explanation of the video states that it is about a difficult relationship and the many butterflies represent “beautiful things that die fast”.
-While this might explain some of the video, there are other elements that cannot be ignored.
+While this might explain some aspects of the video, there are other elements that cannot be ignored.
 The couple is obviously living in a state of virtual imprisonment, where every aspect of their lives are manipulated by outside forces: Shia and Denna’s living environment is controlled and modified by the handlers; they are drugged, blindfolded and forcibly taken on weird, dissociative trips; and their attempts to break free are useless.
 In short, the couple is utterly powerless versus the world around them – the only thing they can do is add another tally mark on Denna’s back.

 In a somewhat hip, artistic and fashionable matter, Fjögur Píanó tells the story of mind-control slaves.
 While many have applauded the video’s “genius”, most have not understood its underlying meaning.
 In the end, viewers watching the video are like the couple in Fjögur Píanó: Taken for a ride, without any idea where they are being taken.